dreamcareer7/real-estate-server/api_docs/dashboard.md

 ------------|:------------:|-----------------------------------------------------------------------------------
 id          | uuid         | Id of the underlying event-like object object_type | Enum         | Type of the underlying object. `crm_task` or `deal_context` or `contact_attribute`
 event_type  | String       | Type of the event.
-Can be used directly in the UI. timestamp   | number       | The exact timestamp of the event.
+Used to infer icons on calendar events. type_label  | String       | Label used for type column in the Web UI. timestamp   | number       | The exact timestamp of the event.
 In case of recurring events, the original user input is returned. recurring   | String       | Whether this a recurring event or not.
 Currently only applies to `birthday` and `important_date` title       | String       | **Reserved** Currently unused.